 There are many useful and powerful tools in the Office 365 suite that can help businesses, small and large, be more productive and collaborative.
 However, it’s often hard for businesses to make sense of all the offerings available under Office 365.
 Here’s a quick guide to the Office 365 productivity tools that you have at your disposal.

 The Benefits of Office 365

 One of the greatest advantages of Office 365 for businesses is its cloud-based nature.
 This means that the applications and storage that you use are hosted by Microsoft so you save in IT costs and overhead while leveraging Microsoft’s enterprise-grade platform and security – benefits that allow businesses of all sizes to scale and reduce costs and IT complexity.

-The cloud-based nature of Office 365 has a number of beneficial implications for your small business.
+The cloud-based nature of Office 365 has a number of beneficial implications for your business.
 For one, you no longer have to worry about crashes or disasters, as you would if you ran an in-house solution.
 Because all of your data is within the cloud, Microsoft takes total responsibility for support, maintenance and backups.
 In addition, your data remains safe and secure under Microsoft lock and key, yet you can still access it from anywhere at any time using only an internet connection.

-Office 365 is especially helpful for SMBs because it offers all the productivity tools for a predictable monthly cost that can be canceled at any time, rather than requiring you to make a risky investment in a solution up front.
+Office 365 is especially helpful for small and mid-sized businesses because it offers all the productivity tools for a predictable monthly cost that can be canceled at any time, rather than requiring you to make a risky investment in a solution up front.
 What’s more, your subscription plan can scale alongside you as your business grows and you need more user licenses and storage.